Prioritizing Curation Effort¶

 We also created a ranked list of relevant publications by summarizing overlap between the publications used in CIViC and other companion resources.

-Our colleagues at the BC Cancer Agency have developed a natural language processing approach and resulting database of automatically mined CIViC relevant publications called: CIViC-mine (coming soon).
+Our colleagues at the BC Cancer Agency and Glasgow University have developed a natural language processing approach and resulting database of automatically mined CIViC relevant publications called: CIViC-mine.

 Companion resources of CIViC participating in the GA4GH Variant Interpretation for Cancer Consortium (VICC) or others such as: PMKB, OncoKB, MyCancerGenome, CanDL, BaseSpace KN, Cancer Genome Interpreter, COSMIC, PCT, PharmGKB.
 A detailed comparison of these resources can be found in the CIViC Related Resources Table.
 While these resources can be used for inspiration, do not plagiarize/copy any content from these sources that might violate their copyrights.